(8 October [O.S. 26 September] 1892 – 31 August 1941)

 Alexander Pushkin (born May 26 [June 6, New Style], 1799, Moscow, Russia—died January 29 [February 10], 1837) a contemporary of Lord Byron, became Russia’s eternal literary lodestar – fully European, fully Russian.

-This tale of a bewitcher’s ties to a preternatural mate fell into place as Tsvetaeva’s fourth and final long folkloric fable – for which she had taken another lesson from the master: the telling of old stories that matter in new ways.
+This tale of a bewitcher’s ties to her preternatural mate fell into place as Tsvetaeva’s fourth and final long folkloric fable – for which she had taken another lesson from the master: the telling of old stories that matter in new ways.

 (Frequently rendered as The Swain)